Our five campuses have a rich history of Christ-centered education since the late 1930s.

-The five campuses of Lancaster Mennonite School have a rich history.
-All were founded in response to a call to give parents an alternative to public schools where students could be taught in a Christ-centered environment.
+The campuses of what is present-day Lancaster Mennonite were founded as alternatives to public schools where students could be taught in a Christ-centered environment.
 This movement led to the founding of Locust Grove Mennonite School in 1939 and New Danville Mennonite School in 1940.
 The Lancaster Conference of the Mennonite Church took a bit more time to meet a bigger challenge: the development of a Christian high school on the site of the former Yeates School in 1942.
-To better serve families in northwest Lancaster County, Lancaster Mennonite School then helped to start Kraybill Mennonite School in 1949.
+Then, to better serve families in northwest Lancaster County, Lancaster Mennonite School then helped to start Kraybill Mennonite School in 1949.
 Years later, a parent association founded Hershey Christian School in 1995 to offer K-12 Christian education in southern Dauphin County and surrounding communities.

 Whereas each of the Mennonite schools initially served mainly Mennonite students, persons from many denominations increasingly became part of the student body.
 Each campus eventually served a diversity of Christian families who appreciated an excellent education in a Christ-centered atmosphere that emphasized personal faith and discipleship.